infoportugal/wagtail-modeltranslation/README.rst

             'body',
         )

-7. Run :code:`python manage.py makemigrations` followed by :code:`python manage.py migrate` (repeat every time you add a new language)
+7. Run :code:`python manage.py makemigrations` followed by :code:`python manage.py migrate` (repeat every time you add a new language or register a new model)

 8. Run :code:`python manage.py sync_page_translation_fields` (repeat every time you add a new language)